jpaulm/drawfbp/README.md

 #### Tool for Creating and Exploring Flow-Based Programming Diagram Hierarchies

-Latest release is v2.16.11 - v2.16.8 on Maven Central has a known bug.
-The jar file for v2.16.11 can be obtained from the latest release, currently in pre-Release status, pending more testing (https://github.com/jpaulm/drawfbp/releases/tag/v2.16.11 ).
+Latest release is v2.16.11 - v2.16.8 (the latest release on Maven Central) has a known bug.
+The jar file for v2.16.11, which includes the `math.geom2d` jar file, can be obtained from the Releases folder, and is currently in pre-Release status, pending more testing (https://github.com/jpaulm/drawfbp/releases/tag/v2.16.11 ).

 All Releases from v2.15.10 on require the `math.geom2d` jar file - see below.
 The jar file for v2.16.11 now includes this jar file.
 Now, all you have to do is position to your DrawFBP folder, and enter